mbedProteus/rockpi3a-yocto/README.md

-# rockpi3a-yocto
+# rockpi3a
-Yocto for Rock Pi 3A Development Board
+Build yocto for Rock 3A Board